 Gameplay – 6.5/10

-The gameplay is extremely reminiscent of The Legend of Zelda classic, A Link to the Past, with its top-down view and elements of combat, dungeon traversing and open-world exploration.
-The problem I found was that the game doesn’t have nowhere near as much variety as A Link to the Past, since there is only one side quest throughout whereas A Link tot the Past has a few more, so to me, the game was a bit disappointing in that respect.
+The gameplay is extremely reminiscent of The Legend of Zelda classic, A Link to the Past, with its top-down view and elements of combat, dungeon traversing, and open-world exploration.
+The problem I found was that the game doesn’t have anywhere near as much variety as A Link to the Past, since there is only one side quest throughout whereas A Link to the Past has a few more, so to me, the game was a bit disappointing in that respect.
 However, what substance there is in gameplay is pretty enjoyable.
-For example, the puzzle-solving element is very prominent in this game, and can provide some genuinely stern challenges, along with some of the game’s many memorable and enjoyable boss fights.
+For example, the puzzle-solving element is very prominent in this game and can provide some genuinely stern challenges, along with some of the game’s many memorable and enjoyable boss fights.

 Controls – 10/10

 Like many indie and retro games I’ve reviewed since I started this blog, Anodyne incorporates a controls scheme that has long since been perfected, and consequently, there should never have been a problem regarding the controls; no awkwardness or no further difficulty unnecessarily added.
 Thankfully, there’s none of that to be had in this game.

 Lifespan – 4.5/10

 Even taking the one side quest into account, Anodyne can only be made to last just over 5 hours, which especially for a game comparable to an entry in the Legend of Zelda series, is unacceptable, in my opinion.
 Though it’s extremely unlikely that the two students expected Anodyne to have been even as half as successful as it turned out to be, I think that for them to have cemented any hope of becoming so, they should have thought more than they seemingly did about how a game like A Link to the Past could be topped, as opposed to developing a game that’s just a lot like it.
 In my opinion, the best way they could have done that is to have added more substance and activity to the game, which would, in turn, have made it last longer.